UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 toc_mdlink: azs-how-resize-disk-portal.md
 ---

-# How to resize a disk using the UKCloud Azure Stack portal
+# How to resize a disk using the UKCloud Azure Stack Hub portal

 ## Overview

-The UKCloud Azure Stack portal allows you to resize virtual machine (VM) disks.
+The UKCloud Azure Stack Hub portal allows you to resize virtual machine (VM) disks.
 This article shows you how to resize disks that are mounted to a VM, and will work for both managed and unmanaged disks.

 ### Intended audience

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack Hub portal.

 ## Resizing disks that are mounted to a VM

-1. Log in to the Azure Stack portal.
+1. Log in to the Azure Stack Hub portal.

     For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).